lefs/inhouse_events/README.md

 ![Inhouse logo](inhouse-logo.svg)

-Inhouse Events is an event tracking gem for web analytics for Rails apps.
-It could also be extended to track custom events in the future.
+Inhouse Events is an event tracking library for web analytics, for Ruby on Rails apps.

 ## Design Approach

-The guiding idea behind this library is "less is more".
+The guiding principle behind this library is "less is more".
 In some set-ups it could be useful as a simpler alternative to fully featured web analytics solutions.
 The approach is partly inspired by the [Lean Analytics book](http://leananalyticsbook.com).

 ## Benefits

-The main benefits of this gem are:
+The main benefits of this library are:

-- Events (currently `pageviews`) are stored in-house, in your application's database.
+- Events (currently `pageviews`) are stored in-house, in the application database.
 This gives you better control of your data.
 - The JavaScript used for tracking events is local to the application and would typically not be blocked by ad-blockers.

 ## Features